Dik131/CS50M/README.md

-# Hier are my progress in Harward CS50 Mibile course
+# Hire are my progress in Harvard CS50 Mobile course